 Termite Droppings vs Something Else

-So what happens if you see what looks like frass but have no other signs of an infestation?
+So what happens if you see what looks like frass but have no kick holes or other signs of an infestation?
 It’s very possible the droppings are from a totally different critter, so let’s go over a few common ones and how to tell the poop apart.

-Ants can be a common household pest capable of leaving frass similar to termites.
+Ants are common household pest capable of leaving frass similar to dry wood termites.
 Most ant poop is small and black, but carpenter ants are a bit different, having poop that looks a lot more like that of termites.

 Cockroaches have different types of poop depending on their size.
 The smaller ones have small dark ball poop that is often described as resembling ground pepper or coffee grounds.
 Meanwhile, larger roaches have a more elongated pellet poop.
 The larger frass can be distinguished from other pests by the flattened ends and ridges down their length.

 In most cases, roach droppings are a very dark, almost black color, which sets it apart from what you might expect of termite frass.
-However, some darker woods can lead to termite excrement also being nearly black – leading to some people also comparing termite frass to coffee grounds.
+However, some darker woods can lead to termite excrement also being nearly black – leading to some people also comparing termite frass to coffee grounds and light wood-based frass resembling piles of salt.

-From a distance, sawdust can look a lot like termite pellets.
+From a distance, sawdust can look a lot like drywood termite pellets.
 However, closer inspection will reveal the shape is totally wrong.
 Instead of pellets, sawdust looks like very tiny wood shavings, flat and often curled slightly.
-However, spotting sawdust at the bottom of a wall is still cause for concern.

 Wood Borer Beetle Droppings